[Investigation] Blood from stone: What did British PR firm do for Malta?

 It has also worked for Harley Facades, a British firm which supplied the cladding in the Grenfell Tower blaze in London in 2017, helping cause 72 deaths.

-But despite Chelgate's notorious client, Fane-Saunders says his "philosophy" is to "not support any ... enterprise which is engaged in deliberate wrong-doing" and to "never knowingly lie or mislead".
+But despite his notorious client, Fane-Saunders' "philosophy" is to "not support any ... enterprise which is engaged in deliberate wrong-doing" and to "never knowingly lie or mislead".

 "Quite simply, this would be bad business," he said in Chelgate's online blurb.